jimburton/M269/tutorials/practice-block-one/README.md

 # M269 Tutorial: Practice Block One

+*Dr James Burton, November 2023*

 These exercises build on the code and exercises in the M269 Book in Chapter 6.
 Familiarity with the ADTs in that chapter and their implementations in Python is assumed.

 ## The Set ADT

-A set is an unordered collection of items with no duplicates.
+A *set* is an unordered collection of items with no duplicates.
 As such, it is a good choice of data structure if we know that we don't want any duplicate data.
 In mathematical notation, sets are shown as a comma-separated list within braces, e.g. `{1, 2, 3}`.